daniel-rusu/pods4k/immutable-arrays/README.md

 <br>

-### Benefits over immutable lists
+### Benefits over immutable lists from Java (such as Guava)

 <details>
 <summary>No mutation exceptions at runtime</summary>

-Immutable lists implement the Java `List` interface and override mutating methods to throw exceptions.
+Immutable lists defined in Java implement the mutable Java `List` interface and override mutating methods to throw exceptions.
 Although this prevents mutation, bad usages result in runtime exceptions affecting the user experience.

 Attempting to mutate an immutable array won't even compile preventing this category of defects altogether.